LondonStory/Supervised-NLP-models/README.md

 In other words, precision is the percentage of outcomes that are positive.
 And recall is the percentage of actual positives that were correctly identified.

-Case 1.
-Having high precision but low recall means that although the model is good at predicting the positive class, it only detects a small proportion of the total number of positive outcomes.
+**Case 1.** Having high precision but low recall means that although the model is good at predicting the positive class, it only detects a small proportion of the total number of positive outcomes.
 Therefore the model is under-predicting.

-Case 2.
-Having low precision but high recall means that although the model correctly predicted most of the positive cases, it also predicted a lot of negatives to be positive too.
+**Case 2.** Having low precision but high recall means that although the model correctly predicted most of the positive cases, it also predicted a lot of negatives to be positive too.
 Therefore, the model is over-predicting.

+- `F1-score` = 2 x (Precision x Recall)/ (Precision + Recall)

+F1-score is thus the harmonic mean of precision and recall scores.

 ## Notebooks on forward inference prediction tasks on CrowdTangle dataset